ABOUT US

 Northampton Community Preservation Committee

 Northampton residents voted to approve the Massachusetts Community Preservation Act in 2005.
-Grants in 2009, 2015, 2016, 2020, 2021, 2022, and 2023 have provided much-needed funds for the preservation and restoration of the historic buildings.
-Small grants of $3000 each have allowed the museum to purchase archival-quality storage supplies to improve collections care.
+Grants from the Community Preservation Committee have provided much-needed funds for the preservation and restoration of the historic buildings and museum collections.
+The Community Preservation grants are funded in part by the residents and business owners of Northampton.

 The William G. Pomeroy Foundation: For History, For Life

 Generous grants from The William G. Pomeroy Foundation have served a variety of needs.
-The foundation underwrote staffing in 2015; funded the new website and building renovations to the Shepherd House and barn.
+The foundation underwrote staffing in 2015 and funded building renovations to the Shepherd House and Barn.
 Historic markers underwritten by the foundation recognize the Pomeroy Terrace Historic District and the Sojourner Truth Memorial Statue.

 The Seth P. Holcombe and Lucy E. Holcombe Charitable Trust

-Through their wills, Seth and Lucy Holcombe helped establish a new endowment fund for Historic Northampton.
+Through their wills, Seth and Lucy Holcombe provided the basis for a new endowment fund for Historic Northampton.

 The Beveridge Family Foundation